oVirt/ovirt-site/source/uncategorized/guest-agent-proposals.html.md

 #### Leverage ovirt-guest-agent out-of-band where appropriate, use qemu-ga via QMP where appropriate

-*   currently viable, but lots of wasted resources (extra libvirt integration work, duplification of efforts, extra packages, etc)
+*   currently viable, but lots of wasted resources (duplication of efforts, extra packages, etc)

 #### Drop qemu-ga, consolidate around ovirt-guest-agent